nitaybz/homebridge-sensibo-ac/README.md

 - **Sensibo Air Support** including the attached **Room Sensors**
 - **Sensibo Air Plus Support** including air quality and CO2
 - **Pure Support (Air Purifier)** control, including fan speed and boost control, via a separate accessory
-- **Auto Detect Configurations** - Automatically detect your devices, their capabilities and add available control options to Home app (HomeKit).
+- **Auto Detect Configurations** - Automatically detect your devices, their capabilities and add available control options to the Apple Home app (HomeKit).
 More details below
-- Accessory type **HeaterCooler** - allowing adjusting fan speed (Rotation Speed) & swing (Oscillate) from within the accessory in Home app
+- Accessory type **HeaterCooler** - allowing adjusting fan speed (Rotation Speed) & swing (Oscillate) from within the accessory in the Home app
 - **Dry Mode** control, including fan speed and swing control, via a separate accessory
 - **Fan Mode** control, including fan speed and swing control, via a separate accessory
 - **Horizontal Swing** - allows you to enable/disable horizontal swing of your AC
 - **Vertical Swing** - allows you to enable/disable vertical swing of your AC
 - **AC Sync Button** - easily toggle the state of the AC between ON/OFF in case your AC is out of sync (does not send commands to the AC)
-- **Occupancy Sensor** - get the Home/Away status from Sensibo API to Home app via Occupancy sensor
+- **Occupancy Sensor** - show the Home/Away status from Sensibo in the Home app via Occupancy sensor
 - **Climate React** - enable/disable Climate React (Smart mode).
 To adjust the settings, turn on Climate Reach Auto Setup
-- **Filter Cleaning Indication** - show filter status in Home app for accessories.
+- **Filter Cleaning Indication** - show filter status in the Home app for your accessories.
 Can be reset in the Eve app
 - **History Storage** - store temperature and humidity measurements over time, review them in the Eve app as a graph

 ## Installation